Phrenzi/slate/source/includes/_patron_app_notification.md

 }
 ```

-This endpoint return all subscriptions record for current patron
+This endpoint authenticate by `Patron Token` and return all subscriptions record for current patron

 ### HTTP Request